-Knee or hip replacements are usually done in people age 60 and older, but many people who have this surgery are younger.
+Most knee or hip replacements are done in people who are age 60 and older.
+However, many people who have this surgery are younger.
 When a knee or hip replacement is done, the new joint may wear out over time.
-This is more likely to occur in people with a more active lifestyle or in those who will likely live longer.
-Unfortunately, if a second joint replacement is needed in the future, it may not work as well as the first one.
+This is more likely to occur in people with more active lifestyles or in those who will likely live longer.
+If a second joint replacement is needed in the future, it may not work as well as the first one.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.